SHarrison00/othello/README.md

 **Personal Project** (Ongoing): Developing a full-stack web application for the board game Othello with AI opponents, focusing on programming best practices and continuous AI development.

-- **Latest:** Front-end edge completed, e.g. "You have no valid moves.
-OthelloAI's turn."
+- **Latest:** Cleaned all files for comments etc.

-- **Next steps:** Test AIs against one another in a "Round-Robin" tournament.
+- **Next steps:** Last step is host the website, and check the website works as expected.

 <img src="https://s6.gifyu.com/images/S4YYA.gif" class="centerImage">